-Joanne G. Patterson is an NIH NCI-funded Assistant Professor in the Division of Health Behavior and Health Promotion at The Ohio State University (OSU) College of Public Health (PI: R00CA260718).
+Joanne G. Patterson (she/her hers) is an NIH NCI-funded Assistant Professor in the Division of Health Behavior and Health Promotion at The Ohio State University (OSU) College of Public Health (PI: R00CA260718).
 She previously trained as part of a T32 in Cancer Prevention and Control at OSU Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute.

 Dr. Patterson is a health equity scholar and behavioral scientist whose research is focused on promoting health and decreasing cancer risk in lesbian, gay bisexual, transgender and queer (LGBTQ); young adult; and rural populations.
 Her program of research uses multilevel and socioecological approaches in the prevention and reduction of cancer risk factors; specifically, carcinogenic product use and food insecurity.
 She is especially interested in developing population-level interventions to reduce cancer risk factors and promote cancer-preventive behaviors.
 Her research interests are informed by the decade she spent training and practicing as a public health social worker in Boston, MA.